pluginpizza/uncomment/README.md

 ## FAQ

-### Does this plugin remove existing comments?
+### Does this plugin delete existing comments from the database?

-Uncomment does not remove any existing comments from the database.
+Uncomment does not delete any existing comments from the database.

 ### I'm still seeing comments on my site?